 What are the benefits of the Pfizer-BioNTech COVID-19 vaccine?

-In an ongoing clinical trial, the Pfizer-BioNTech COVID-19 vaccine has been shown to prevent COVID-19 after getting 2 doses given 3 weeks apart.
+In an ongoing clinical trial, the COVID-19, mRNA, bivalent vaccine (Pfizer-BioNTech) has been shown to prevent COVID-19 against the two known circulating strains of the virus (original and Omicron).
 How long you are protected against COVID-19 is currently unknown.

 What are the risks of the Pfizer-BioNTech COVID-19 vaccine?